-This Native American cuff bracelet was made by Navajo artist Darryl Becenti.
-The bracelet is set with a large genuine turquoise stone - gorgeous deep sky-blue color with reddish & tan matrix - polished perfectly smooth with no cracks or chips, just natural matrix.
+This Native American cuff bracelet was made by Navajo artist Darryl Becenti, recently deceased.
+The bracelet is set with a large natural turquoise stone - gorgeous deep sky-blue color with reddish & tan matrix - polished perfectly smooth with no cracks or chips, just natural matrix.
 The stone sits in a plain bezel with a beautifully twisted wire of sterling silver at it's base and applied repousse work on either side.
 The cuff is covered end to end with deep stamp-work, applied repousse work, silver beads and more.

 This sterling silver and turquoise bracelet was created by Navajo silversmith, Darryl Becenti.